cerebro-data/external-docs/CatalogApi.md

 The purpose of this API is to provide programmatic access to interact with the catalog.
-For users that want to interactively access the catalog, it is recommended to use the cerebro_cli, which provides a more traditional CLI experience built ontop of these APIs.
+For users that want to interactively access the catalog, it is recommended to use the cerebro_cli, which provides a more traditional CLI experience built on top of these APIs.

 ## Authentication
 Unless otherwise specified, the APIs require users to be authenticated.
 In general,